BeAPI/bea-media-analytics/readme.txt

 == Frequently Asked Questions ==

-= Can I use BEA - Find Media into a single site ? =
+= Can I use BEA - Media Analytics into a single site ? =

 Yes.

 This plugin simply plug on the media's admin area and index all the supported contents for further info display.

-= Can I use BEA - Find Media into a multisite ? =
+= Can I use BEA - Media Analytics into a multisite ? =

 Yes.